.png)

 Every time the early payout threshold gets hit but the team subsequently loses, you've gained value compared to the same bet placed at any other sportsbook.
 Over a large enough sample, that adds real EV to every bet you place at bet365.

 The math is hard to compute exactly because comeback frequency varies by sport, but a reasonable estimate: Early Payout adds roughly 1-3% expected value to NBA moneyline bets, 1-2% to NHL, and slightly less to MLB.
-That doesn't sound huge, but compounded across hundreds of moneyline bets a season, it materially improves your bottom line.

 Underdog moneyline bettors benefit disproportionately.
 When you bet a +180 underdog and they take a 20-point lead, the standard bet would still need them to hold on to win.
 With Early Payout, that lead alone cashes the ticket, regardless of whether they actually finish the game.
 Underdog leads are also more likely to be blown than favorite leads (because the talent gap reasserts itself), which is exactly the scenario Early Payout protects against.